Crystal-Dragon-Liu/CrystalNet/README.md

 # CrystalNet
 this lib is about to learn deep learning algorithm by following the idea of darknet.

+WARNING:This library is not available for commercial use!!! these source codes are just the understanding results of darknet.

 # recent plan
 1. implement the function for switching img data to vector.